craigbass76/pandoc_latex_template/README.md

 | Passw0rd | a-z,A-Z,0-9 62 | 8 | 218,340,105,584,896 |
 | P@ssw0rd | a-z,A-Z,0-9,@ 94 | 8 | 6,095,689,385,410,816   |
 | P@s5 | a-z,A-Z,0-9,@ 94 | 4 | 78,074,896   |

+### Line Breaks

+They look ugly in markdown, but notice the line breaks between the tables.
+A backslash, followed by two spaces and a blank line, will produce a blank line in the PDF.